-We need a critical mass of people demanding action to create the required systemic changes.
+We need a critical mass of people demanding action to create the required systemic changes that a dysfunctional federal government seems unable to make..
 A majority of Americans believe in the urgency of taking action on climate change but are not actively involved.Take a risk and engage people in your own concerns and actions on climate.

 Climate Change Tip 6:

 Remember that period in 2020 when the air was fresh and the skies were clear of pollution?
 There was a temporary drop in greenhouse gas emission of 4 to 7% for part of 2020.
 Reductions in driving, flying, and manufacturing all contributed to the accidental reduction of greenhouse gases in 2020 but CO2 emissions have risen to, and surpassed, pre-pandemic levels. .And, as we return to in person gatherings it is important to note that commercial buildings, including churches, account for 40% of energy use.
 If the worst aspects of the climate crisis are to be averted, greenhouse gas emissions must fall by 7.6 % every year starting in 2020.

 As the interconnections between issues like climate, health, poverty, and racism become increasingly clear, it is a reminder of the many ways in which our financial actions might add to the disparity of those affected.
 If you have investment or retirement savings, there are increasing opportunities to align your investments with your values, even if you are in mutual or index funds.
 As You Sow is an organization that employs shareholder advocacy with companies that have strong environmental, social, and governance principles(ESG).
 They have a terrific tool to analyze your funds at asyousow.org/invest-your-values.